By Beth Demme

 Maybe you’ve intended to read through the Bible in a year but never quite made it.

 It’s February.
-Have you already fallen behind in your plan for 2016?
+Have you already fallen behind in your plan?

 I have some theories about why your reading might have stalled.

 Actually, these are the reasons my reading has stalled in the past.
 This is my list of shame.

 These are the reasons I’ve found it impossible to stick to any reading plan that promises to get me through the Bible in a set period of time.